adithirgis/pollucheck/README.md

 The link for this app is this - https://aruapps.shinyapps.io/OpenSourceAirQualityApp/.

-Works for Indian Air Quality Data as of now!
+Works for Indian Air Quality data alone.

-PR for suggestions, features and feedback!
+PR for suggestions and feature addition!